telerik/winforms-docs/controls/editors/timepicker/structure-properties-and-events.md

 ---
 title: Properties and Events
-page_title: Properties and Events | UI for WinForms Documentation
+page_title: Properties and Events - WinForms TimePicker Control
-description: This article shows the most commonly used properties and events of RadTimePicker.
+description: Get familiar with the the most commonly used properties and events of WinForms RadTimePicker.
 slug: winforms/editors/timepicker/properties-and-events
 tags: properties,and,events
 published: True